nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Shows a list of all persons in TutorsPet.
+Shows a list of all student contacts in TutorsPet.
+Each student's name, phone number, tags and lessons are displayed.

 Format: `list`

 ### Editing a contact : `edit`

-Edits an existing person in TutorsPet.
+Edits an existing student in TutorsPet.

 Format: `edit INDEX [n/NAME] [s/SCHOOL] [p/PHONE] [e/EMAIL] [a/ADDRESS] [gn/GUARDIAN_NAME] [gp/GUARDIAN_PHONE] [t/TAG] [l/LESSON]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the student at the specified `INDEX`.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags or lessons, the existing tags or lessons of the person will be removed i.e adding of tags or lessons are not cumulative.
+* When editing tags or lessons, the existing tags or lessons of the student will be removed i.e adding of tags or lessons are not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
-*  `edit 1 l/monday 1300 l/tuesday 1400` Edits the 1st person's contact to add 2 lesson details, `monday 1300` and `tuesday 1400`
+*  `edit 1 l/monday 1300 l/tuesday 1400` Edits the 1st student's contact to add 2 lesson details, `monday 1300` and `tuesday 1400`

 ### Searching for a contact: `search`